adaorachi/ghEditor/README.md

 ## GHEditor - MarkDown Editor

-GHEditor is a lightweight, flexible, highly customizable WYSIGWG for your web applications.
-It is a drop-in JavaScript textarea replacement for writing beautiful and understandable Markdown.
-The WYSIWYG-esque editor allows users who may be less experienced with Markdown to use familiar toolbar buttons and shortcuts.
+GHEditor is a lightweight, flexible, highly customizable markdown editor for your web applications.
+It is a drop-in JavaScript textarea replacement for writing beautiful and understandable Markdown. <br><br>GHEditor allows users who may be less experienced with Markdown to use familiar toolbar buttons and shortcuts.
 If you never have written a single line in markdown markup, don't worry, it's easy to learn and even easier to use.
 You'll probably be surprised how handy it is once you get used to it.
 And you'll miss it whenever the tech you're using doesn't support markdown.

+### Why use GHEditor?

+GHEditor is one of the first markdown editors to implement an all-in-one cloud-based file-storage, built-in autosaving, custom-designed-icons, code-highlighting, emoji-integrated, height-auto-grow and split-screen-preview features.<br>It is also designed to clone [Github](https://github.com)'s markdown editor features and implements most Github flavoured markdown syntax and much more.<br>In other words, GHEditor uses and produces almost all Github markdowns and their equivalent HTML markups and solves the problem of having a Github-flavored markdown editor embedded in your web application just by a simple installation.<br>Plus, GHEditor can be rendered natively on more than one textarea elements in a web page.
+It also uses a simple HTML-sanitizer to produce safe tags.<br>GHEditor Editor has been written using vanilla JavaScript, no additional frameworks required.

 ### Demo
 See [**Live Demo**](https://adaorachi.github.io/ghEditor-demo/)

 <img src="https://adaorachi.github.io/gheditor_emojis/demo/ghEditor-demo.gif" alt="ghEditor-demo">

-### Why use GHEditor?

-GHEditor is one of the first markdown editors to implement an all-in-one built-in autosaving, custom-designed-icons, code-highlighting, emoji-integrated, height-auto-grow, split-screen-preview and file upload and storage WYSIWYG-style features.
-It is also designed to mimic [github.com](https://github.com) markdown editor features and implements most Github flavoured markdown syntax and much more.
-In other words, GHEditor uses and produces almost all Github markdowns and their equivalent HTML markups and solves the problem of having a Github-flavored markdown editor embedded in your web application just by a simple installation.
-Plus, GHEditor can be rendered natively on more than one textarea container in a web page.
-It also uses a simple HTML-sanitizer to produce safe tags.
-GHEditor Editor has been written using vanilla JavaScript, no additional frameworks required.

 ### Table of Contents